sebas77/Svelto.ECS/README.md

 Svelto Entity Component System for Unity
 =====================================

 Real Entity-Component-System for c# and Unity (it can be adapted for other c# platforms too).
-Enables to write encapsulated, uncoupled, highly-performant, data oriented, cache friendly, multi-threaded, code without pain.
+Enables to write encapsulated, uncoupled, highly efficient, data oriented, cache friendly, multi-threaded, code without pain.

 you can find a working example to learn how to use the framework here: